Current fire status

 - Any gas-fired cooking appliance.

-Fire Places that need a Fire Permit or Approval during Restricted Fire Season
+Fire Places that need a fire permit or approval during a Restricted Fire Season.

 A person must not light or use an incendiary device, in the open air in circumstances where an uncontrolled fire may eventuate which may: